buildpacks/pack/README.md

 Like [`build`](#building-app-images-using-build), `create-builder` has a `--publish` flag that can be used to publish the generated builder image to a registry.

-> The above example uses the default stack, whose build image is `packs/build`.
-> The `--stack` parameter can be used to specify a different stack (currently, the only built-in stack is
-> `io.buildpacks.stacks.bionic`).
-For more information about managing stacks and their associations with build and run
-> images, see the [Managing stacks](#managing-stacks) section.

 The builder can then be used in `build` by running: